MohanPrasathSece/Chakrabyte/EMAIL_SETUP.md

 ## 🆘 Support

 If you need help:
-1. Check EmailJS documentation
+1. Check SMTP2GO documentation
 2. Review SMTP2GO guides
 3. Check browser console for errors
 4. Test with different email providers

 ---

-**Your email service is now ready!** 🎉
+**Your SMTP2GO email service is now ready!** 🎉

 Test it by submitting the contact form and checking both admin and user emails.